vitordm/VTRMVC/README.md

 }
 ```

-Define a tree folder where you will put your MVC Code, shoud be:
+Define a tree folder, where you will put your MVC Code, must be:
 ```
 -> FOLDER
 --> Controller          # Controllers folder
  ---> AppController.php
  ---> HomeController.php

 --> Model       # Models folder
  ---> AppModel.php
  ---> HomeModel.php

 --> View        # Views folder
  ---> Home
   ----> index.php
 ```

 After this, you can call the application: